MxD

 This content is based on interviews or email correspondence with Angela Accurso in 2025.
 This content has NOT yet been signed off by the organization.

-• MxD is intentional about proactively removing barriers to access by offering courses at no cost and providing multiple delivery options to maximize accessibility.
+- MxD is intentional about proactively removing barriers to access by offering courses at low cost and providing multiple delivery options to maximize accessibility.

-• Employers frequently ask what distinguishes MxD’s curriculum from others, considering the online training industry is a saturated market.
-To address this, MxD ensures that all courses lead to a third-party certification.
+- Employers frequently ask what distinguishes MxD’s curriculum from others, considering the online training industry is a saturated market.
+To address this, MxD ensures all courses have industry input and some may even lead to a third-party certification